Keithwachira/go-taskq/README.md

 }
 ```

-## How to use it with redis streams and pass to pass dependencies
+## How to use it with redis streams and  pass dependencies
 ```go
 import (
 	"context"